-In accordance with Regulation in relation to Fisheries Local Action Groups (FLAGs) it is desirable that the FLAG Board has balanced representation from all relevant sectors and industries to broadly reflect the main focus of their strategy and the socioeconomic composition of the area.
+In accordance with Regulation28 in relation to Fisheries Local Action Groups (FLAGs) it is desirable that the FLAG Board has balanced representation from all relevant sectors and industries to broadly reflect the main focus of their strategy and the socioeconomic composition of the area.
 At the time of writing the FLAG Board are still working to fill some gaps in the skills, experience and expertise on the FLAG Board.
 In particular the following issues are noted:

-- The FLAG has 4 representatives from the fisheries sector and 3 representatives from the aquaculture sector.
-It is recognised that these proportions are reflective of the sectors in the FLAG region. - It is recognised that the FLAG Board does not have sufficient representation in terms of training.
+- The FLAG has 6 representatives from the fisheries sector and 1 representative 1 from the aquaculture sector.
+It is recognised that these proportions are not reflective of the sectors in the FLAG region.
+The FLAG Board are working, through the recruitment of new members, to address this issue, although it is noted that membership from these sectors does need to be nominated by parent organisations and have a mandate to act on their behalf. - While the FLAG does not have a tourism representative sitting on the Board, the FLAG Board recognise the importance of this sector as well as the need for input from tourism representatives in project scoring and decision making.
+In instances were expertise are required in relation to tourism the FLAG Boards have put in place a mechanism for accessing tourism expertise by which tourism representatives (e.g. Fáilte Ireland) will make written submissions to information / feedback requests from the FLAG Board.
+This mechanism will ensure that tourism is adequately represented as part of the FLAG Board. - It is recognised that the FLAG Board does not have sufficient representation in terms of training.
 The FLAG Board are working, through the recruitment of new members, to address this issue, although it is noted that potential members must to be nominated by parent organisations and have a mandate to act on their behalf.